It's the what and why of the painting. Why did the artist do the painting? What is the artist trying to say?

-It attracts the viewers into a painting, then their eyes move on to the other areas of the painting.
+The focal point is what attracts the viewers into a painting.
+Then their eyes move on to other areas of the painting.

-If a painting is basically a display of patterns, there may not be a specific area of attraction.
+If a painting is basically a display of patterns, there may not be a specific area of focus.

-Some paintings may have more than one focal point.
-They have a main area of focus with other supporting areas.
+Some paintings have more than one area of focus.
+They have a main point of interest plus supporting, secondary focal points.

-Don't place the main subject close to the edge of the painting.
-It will make the viewer feel uncomfortable and possibly draw them out of the painting.
+Don't place the subject close to the edge of the painting.
+It will make the viewers feel uncomfortable and possibly draw them out of the painting.

 Actually any man-made things such as vehicles, buildings, boats, etc. will automatically be the focal point in art paintings.

-Give people or animals plenty of space in front of their face.
-Have them looking into the painting, not out.
-If they are looking out of the painting, their view will carry the viewer's eye out of the painting.
+If they are looking out of the painting, their view will carry the viewer's eye right out of the painting.

 There is more detail on the chicken's face and feathers, then the background which is somewhat out of focus.